What Product Marketing Is and What a Product Marketer Does

 What is product marketing?

-We think these definitions are too one-dimensional because they’re focused on products going TO the market.
-Instead, Product Marketing should also influence the creation of the product, by taking insights FROM the market back into the product team.
+However, many companies make the mistake of solely focusing on products going to the market.
+Instead, product marketing should also influence the creation of the product by taking insights from the market back into the product team.

 what is product marketing